-Mr Cairns (external coach) will deliver PE lessons on Wednesday afternoons and the children will be going swimming this term on Friday mornings.
-Please ensure that your child’s PE kit is kept in school throughout the entire week anyway and that children with long hair have a bobble so that they can tie it back.
-Also any jewellery must be removed for PE or, if it cannot be, a piece of tape will be placed over it for safety reasons.
+PE – Mr Cairns (external coach) will deliver PE lessons on Wednesday afternoons.
+Please ensure that your child’s PE kit is kept in school throughout the entire week for any other sessions.
+Please ensure that children with long hair have a bobble so that they can tie it back.
+Also any jewellery must be removed for PE.

 Homework will be given out on a Friday and returned to school the following Tuesday, unless stated otherwise.
 It will include a Maths and SPaG task, spellings and reading.
 In addition, a topic project may be given to the children to complete over a number of weeks.

 - Maths/SPaG Task – These will cover a range of topics from the maths and SPaG curriculum for the children to complete.
 I will give the children the set for the whole half term but they just need to complete one per week for maths and SPaG - they are numbered to avoid confusion.
 I will also include the answer booklets in case they are needed if your child gets stuck; however there is no need to mark them as we will go through them during school time.
 Towards the beginning of the year, there may be some elements that the children have not yet covered within class so working with your child to complete them may be beneficial.
 If there are any problems, please encourage your child to let me know.

 - Spellings- Spellings should be practised at home and will be tested weekly on the following Tuesday.
 I will give the children the set for the whole half term but they just need to learn one list (rule) per week (although I may only choose a selection to be tested).
 It would benefit the children to find other words that followed the same rule, write the words in sentences or find the meanings of any words they are unsure of.
 I will include some extra paper for the children to practise and, if you wish, to complete any of those extra suggested activities.